L. Zenobia Coleman

 Louie Zenobia Coleman (January 21, 1898 – May 3, 1999) was an American librarian who worked for most of her career at Tougaloo College in Mississippi.
-She is credited with "pav[ing] the way for future black librarians", and received an honorary lifelong membership from the American Library Association.
+She encouraged black people to become librarians and received an honorary lifelong membership from the American Library Association.
 The L. Zenobia Coleman library at Tougaloo College is named for her.

 Biography

 Louie Zenobia Coleman was born in Childersburg, Alabama, on January 21, 1898 (or 1901) to parents who were farmers and homemakers.
 She attended Talladega College and received a BA in Education in 1921, and then studied education at the University of Chicago in 1925, 1926, and 1929.

 Coleman started her career at Brick Junior College (later Franklinton Center) in Brick, North Carolina.
 She worked there as a librarian and teacher from 1924 to 1932.
-She attended Columbia University's Library School and received her BS in Library Science in 1936.
+She attended the Columbia University School of Library Service and received her BS in Library Science in 1936.
 In 1943 she received a Master's in Library Science, again from Columbia.

-In 1933 Coleman became a librarian at Tougaloo College in Tougaloo, Mississippi, near Jackson, where she worked for 36 years, until her retirement.
-Her efforts to become a full-fledged member of the academic library community were thwarted by Jim Crow and racism: Black librarians could only attend library associations' meetings using "freight elevators and service entrances", and were not allowed to attend banquets and other social gatherings.
+In 1933 Coleman became a librarian at Tougaloo College in Tougaloo, Mississippi, near Jackson, where she worked for 36 years.
+Her efforts to become a full-fledged member of the academic library community were thwarted by Jim Crow laws and racism: Black librarians could only attend library associations' meetings using "freight elevators and service entrances", and were not allowed to attend banquets and other social gatherings.
 She persisted, and, according to her biography in Jessie Carney Smith's Notable Black American Women, "Black librarians today are beneficiaries of Coleman's courageous and selfless efforts".